-PCOS is basically an imbalance of the hormones.
+PCOS is basically an imbalance of hormones.
 There’s an increase of the male hormone, believed to be high levels of androgens.
 A lot of people can say and most experts say it can be a genetic inheritance so a lot of females that do suffer from PCOS find that it’s kind of common with women in their family as well.
 I’m assuming it was straight down the line in my family with my mum and one of my mum’s sisters.
 I’m assuming my mum had it too but it’s hard to tell.
-It can have a massive affect on you in regards to weight gain, acne, additional hair growth, as well as hair loss, so there are quite a few affects and it can massively impact infertility as well.
+It can have a massive effect on you in regards to weight gain, acne, additional hair growth, as well as hair loss, so there are quite a few effects and it can massively impact infertility as well.

 So there’s quite a varying range of symptoms?

 I think that’s why it can be quite difficult to diagnose because sometimes a women can have hair loss and might not know why and it might not be a massive symptom but then another women might have hair growth.
 It’s just one of those things where you have to listen to your body and the symptoms that you’re having and speak to your GP.
 The main thing for me was irregular periods.
 Knowing it’s so common to have a period every month but for me that is not case, I’ve never had a period every month, I’ve never ovulated every month.
 That was the main trigger for me.